 Your doctor may also test your lungs with pulmonary function tests (PFTs).

-ABPA can appear quite similar to non-ABPA induced asthma.
-ABPA is typically diagnosed after several repeat tests for ABPA are positive over a number of months or years.
+ABPA can appear quite similar to everyday asthma, and is typically diagnosed after several repeat tests are positive over a number of months or years.

 Treatment aims to: